 “Now, brothers and sisters, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand.
 2 By this gospel you are saved, if you hold firmly to the word I preached to you.
 Otherwise, you have believed in vain.
 3 For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, 4 that he was buried, that he was raised on the third day according to the Scriptures, 5 and that he appeared to Cephas [Peter], and then to the Twelve.
 6 After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep.
 7 Then he appeared to James, then to all the apostles, 8 and last of all he appeared to me also, as to one abnormally born.”

-This marks Paul’s only specific remark in his letters regarding the Resurrection, and it’s interesting to note that the “more than five hundred” instance that he refers to above is an account that is not found in any of the gospels.
-One might also observe that Paul includes his encounter on the Road to Damascus a few years later as one of Jesus’ appearances; our modern-day interpretation of the Resurrection lasting “forty days” is a later tradition that derives solely from one lone line of text in Acts 1:3… there is NO other source making this claim in the New Testament.
+This marks Paul’s only specific remark in his letters regarding the Resurrection, and it is curious that the “more than five hundred” episode to which he refers above is an account that is not found in any of the gospels.
+In addition, one might also observe that Paul includes his encounter on the Road to Damascus a few years later as one of Jesus’ appearances; our modern-day interpretation of the Resurrection lasting “forty days” is a later tradition that derives solely from one lone line of text in Acts 1:3… there is NO other source making this claim in the New Testament.
 Paul knew nothing of a Resurrection confined to forty days.

 6. Emergence of the Gospels.
-So by far, the earliest and oldest surviving Christian writings in the Bible are the letters of Paul, written in the 50s AD, but Paul doesn’t have much to offer in terms of a Jesus biography.
+So the earliest and oldest surviving Christian writings in the Bible are the letters of Paul, written in the 50s AD… but Paul doesn’t have much to offer in terms of a Jesus biography.
 The first stories ABOUT Jesus don’t find their way to print until four decades after Jesus’ death.
-Since the 19th Century scholarly consensus has maintained that Mark’s was the first gospel penned, sometime around 70 AD, while the other three followed over the next two to four decades.
-This means that nearly two generations passed after Jesus’ death before the earliest narrative gospel was written, and nearly a century before John’s Gospel.
-The Gospels emerged out of the decades between the two Jewish revolts against Rome (66-70 AD and 132-136 AD) and arose from the vacuum left by the deaths of the founding generation (Peter, Paul, etc.).
-Despite stories that would later arise around Peter’s martyrdom, we do not know exactly when or how Paul or Peter died.
+Since the 19th Century scholarly consensus has maintained that Mark’s was the first gospel penned, sometime around 70 AD, with the other three following over the next three decades, give or take.
+This means that more than a generation passed between the death of Jesus and the authorship of the earliest narrative gospel, and the better part of a century before John’s Gospel.
+The gospels emerged out of the decades between the two Jewish revolts against Rome (66-70 AD and 132-136 AD) and arose from the vacuum left by the deaths of the founding generation of Peter, Paul, etc..
+(Despite stories that would later arise around Peter’s martyrdom, we do not know exactly when or how Paul or Peter died.)
 The modern scholarly consensus is that the four gospels of the New Testament were not first-hand accounts, nor were they necessarily penned by the men for whom they are named.
 It is entirely possible that earlier proto-gospels may have been just “sayings” gospels; the Gospel of Thomas (rediscovered in the 1890s and at Nag Hammadi in 1945) and the theoretical (but lost) “Q” Gospel — which provided many of the sayings found in Matthew and Luke — suggest such a possibility.
 The narrative template (Jesus’ “life story”) however, seems to have first arisen with Mark.